bigbadcrad/PUFFIN/README.md

 4) The "Edit environment variable" UI will appear.
 Click "New" and add the path to the wgrib2 folder included in PUFFIN e.g. "[user path]\PUFFIN\App\www\wgrib2"

 ### Run PUFFIN
 PUFFIN can be run by running the "RunApp.R" script from the R console or through any R environment.
-RStudio makes it easy to run Shiny apps, and you can run PUFFIN as follows:
+However, RStudio makes it easy to run Shiny apps, and you can run PUFFIN as follows:
 1) Open RStudio
-2) Open the "PUFFIN.Rproj" R project file
+2) Open the "PUFFIN.Rproj" R project file using RStudio
-3) Open the "RunApp.R" script
+3) Open the "RunApp.R" script in RStudio
 4) Click RStudio's "Run App" button

 ## Author